hellpig/placing-consecutive-numbers-in-boxes-puzzle/README.md

 [43734 - 87467]
 [87482 - 174963]
 ```
 To achieve this, I set the (sometimes bad) assumption in the code to always have subsequent filling of a counting box be the length of the original countStart for that box.
+This assumption can be turned off, but then the runtime is larger.

-The optimal countStart values can change.
+The optimal countStart values can change as *boxNum* changes.
 For 8 boxes, the best solutions I found had the following final boxes...
 ```
 [13 - 25, 312 - 324]
 [37 - 73]